GoogleChrome/chrome-launcher/docs/chrome-flags-for-tools.md

 * `--remote-debugging-pipe`: more secure than using protocol over a websocket
 * `--remote-debugging-port=…`: With a value of 0, Chrome will automatically select a useable port _and_ will set `navigator.webdriver` to `true`.
 * `--silent-debugger-extension-api`: Does not show an infobar when a Chrome extension attaches to a page using `chrome.debugger` page.
 Required to attach to extension background pages.
+* `--no-experiments`:  Disables all experiments set on chrome://flags.
+* `--enable-benchmarking`: Enables the benchmarking extensions disables field trials and forces the use of the default variant uses settings that reduce noise / non-determinism in chrome.
+Originally used via chrome://flags.

 ## General